Hi Aunt Vadge,

 Herbs that could help

 The herb I’d be looking up in particular is vitex to regulate hormones, but a few others might include Beth Root, Dong Quai, False Unicorn Root, Wild Yam, or even Raspberry Leaf.
-These can be bought in tea form online or in a local healthfood store, but make sure you buy them from a reputable place.
+These can be bought in tea form online or in a local health-food store, but make sure you buy them from a reputable place.
 Generally with herbs, the more it costs, the better the quality.
 Buy herbs from people who are proud of how good their herbs are – organic is also best, but you want high levels of the active ingredients, which only happens when plants are grown and prepared with care.

-Tea is generally safe to take at home and shouldn’t cause you to have a negative response, but do your homework on what you’re taking and why, even with tea.
+Tea is generally safe to take at home and shouldn’t cause a bad reaction, but do your homework on what you’re taking and why, even with tea.
 From what you’ve said, you want to regulate your hormones and cycle, and give your uterus a bit of TLC.
+A naturopath or herbalist can take your full case and prescribe the fastest-acting, most appropriate herb for you, so you solve it sooner rather than fiddling at home – you can always book in with us too.
+I know money can be tight at 22, so a herbal medicine tea and good advice from a health-food store is a reasonable budget starting point.

 Warmest regards,